atschlac/ari-schlacht/Judaic_Learning_Tracker/README.md

 The Learning Progress Tracker is a command-line application designed to help users track their learning progress in different judaic subjects, but can easily be expanded to support all subjects.
 It provides various options to manage and update information about the subjects the user is studying.

-## How to Use

-1. Run the `DerechClass` class, which contains the main method, to start the program.
-2. The program will display a menu with different options.
-3. Enter the corresponding letter to select an option and press Enter.
+## Getting Started

+Please note that the Learning Progress Organizer is currently in the early stages of development and only provides basic functionality in a text-based format.
+To use the software:

+1. Clone the repository or download the source code.
+2. Compile and run the application using a Java development environment.
-4. Follow the instructions provided by the program to interact and navigate through the options.
+3. Follow the instructions provided within the application to set up your learning goals, schedule, and progress tracking.

+Please keep an eye out for future updates as we continue to enhance the software's functionality and introduce a graphical user interface (GUI) for a more user-friendly experience.

 ## Program Features